hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 ```

 ---
 ## Hypothesis Testing
-Hypothesis Test Question: Is there a significant relationship between nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) in recipes and their calorie counts?
+### Hypothesis Test Question:
+Is there a significant relationship between nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) in recipes and their calorie counts?

+### Null Hypothesis:
-Null Hypothesis: The nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) have no association with calorie count in recipes.
+The nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) have no association with calorie count in recipes.

+### Alternative Hypothesis:
-Alternative Hypothesis: There is an association between nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) and calorie count in recipes.
+There is an association between nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) and calorie count in recipes.

-Choice of Test Statistic: I am using the mean difference in calorie content between recipes with nutrient levels above and below their mean thresholds as the test statistic.
+### Choice of Test Statistic:
+I am using the mean difference in calorie content between recipes with nutrient levels above and below their mean thresholds as the test statistic.
 Using the mean difference as the test statistic is appropriate because I am interested in comparing the calorie content for high nutrient levels (nutrient level above mean nutrient level) and low nutrient levels (nutrient level equal to or below mean nutrient level).

+### Significance Level:
-Significance Level: I have chosen a significance level of 0.05 for this analysis.
+I have chosen a significance level of 0.05 for this analysis.
 This is because a significance level of 0.05 is commonly used to represent the threshold for considering results statistically significant.

+### Resulting p-value:
-Resulting p-value: The resulting p-value based on the observed difference and the distribution of differences obtained through permutation testing is 0.0.
+The resulting p-value based on the observed difference and the distribution of differences obtained through permutation testing is 0.0.

+### Conclusion:
-Conclusion: With a p-value of 0.0 for each permutation test for each nutrient level (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs), I have rejected the null hypothesis that the nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) have no association with calorie count in recipes.
+With a p-value of 0.0 for each permutation test for each nutrient level (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs), I have rejected the null hypothesis that the nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) have no association with calorie count in recipes.
 This p-value suggests that there is an association between nutrient levels (total_fat, sugar, sodium, protein, saturated_fat, carbs) and calorie content for the recipes.

-Embed a visualization related to your hypothesis test in your website.
+DESCRIPTION: Embed a visualization related to your hypothesis test in your website.

 ---